-The online M. Tech. in Computational Mechanics is a unique program offered by the Department of Mechanical and Aerospace Engineering, starting from August 2021, that will train students to solve multidisciplinary problems related to mechanical systems using computational techniques.
-Computational tools are ubiquitous in mechanical, aerospace and allied industries and form an integral part of the engineering design process today.
-Training in advanced computational techniques will greatly broaden the spectrum of opportunities available to graduates.
+The online M. Tech. in Computational Mechanics is a unique program offered by the Department of Mechanical and Aerospace Engineering, started in August 2021, that will train students to solve multidisciplinary problems related to mechanical systems using computational techniques

 The program combines elements of numerical methods and scientific computing with fundamental principles in solid mechanics, fluid mechanics, design and vibrations.
 Courses covering fundamentals of numerical analysis will be complemented with hands-on training using wide-ranging examples drawn from various domains of engineering.
 The program will benefit industry professionals looking to build expertise in the area looking to address technological challenges in industries in the automotive, oil and natural gas, renewable energy, defense and manufacturing sectors.